 Thrush is not an STI, but male partners can sometimes get redness and irritation after sex.

-- have had recent unprotected sex with a new partner
+- have had recent sex without a condom with a new partner

 - treated yourself with a thrush treatment and your symptoms haven’t gone away.

 If you experience repeated episodes of vaginal thrush (4 or more episodes in a year), see your GP.